 Pete Selden serves as the Vice President for Workforce Development at Tulsa Community College where he works across the College’s 38 workforce degree programs and 37 certificate programs that prepare students to go directly into the workplace.
 He also works to assess workforce needs in the Tulsa area, collaborating with employers and workforce agencies to establish training programs that prepare TCC students for employment.
 Selden provides leadership to TCC’s 29 community advisory committees that help guide and review the College’s workforce development programs.
 He came to TCC from Arkansas State University Mid-South in West Memphis, Arkansas where he worked in workforce education for the past 12 years, most recently serving as associate vice chancellor for workforce programs.
 Selden is currently pursuing his Doctorate in Higher Education Leadership from the University of Arkansas at Little Rock.
 He has earned an MBA from Arkansas State University as well as a B.S. in Psychology and a B.S. in Communication from the University of Buffalo.

-Lesli Shoals, HR Business Partner, AEP/PSO
+Lesli Shoals, Business HR Manager, AEP/PSO

-Amy Spencer, Talent Acquisition Manager, NORDAM
+Amy Spencer, Human Resource Manager, Greenheck

 Landon Varnell, Training Coordinator, Plumbers & Pipefitters Apprentice Training Center